 Read on to see how to watch NBA TV through Live TV streaming services.

-NBA TV is a channel you can subscribe to directly without having to go through a cable provider or live TV streaming service.
+NBA TV is a channel you get when subscribing to NBA League Pass.
 Subscribers can stream the channel on their mobile phones, connected devices like Roku, gaming consoles, tablets, and web browsers.
-You can subscribe to NBA TV for $6.99 per month or $59.99 annually.

 Once subscribed to NBA League Pass you watch through the NBA app.
 You can download the NBA app to any of the following devices: